Al Maktoum International Airport Overview

-The full network of metro lines currently laid out in Dubai is being extended to reach the new airport site, providing a speedier, relaxed and hassle free transportation mode for the originating and departing passengers.
+The metro has been extended to reach the new airport, providing a speedier, relaxed and hassle free transportation mode for originating and departing passengers.
 Furthermore, the advantage of the Etihad Rail line connecting to the airport will transform Al Maktoum International to a huge multimodal transportation hub.

 It will be an airport of an unprecedented scale, capable of handling in excess of 220 million passengers and over 12 million tonnes of cargo per year on its completion.
 Al Maktoum International airport is estimated to be around ten times the size of the present Dubai International Airport.